briankendall/vscode-indent-to-bracket/README.md

 # VS Code extension for indenting to open brackets

 This is a minimal extension for VS Code that implements automatic indentation to the last open bracket / parenthesis.
-This is essentially the same feature as the `indent_to_bracket` setting in Sublime Text, except that it works with all brackets, including square, curly, and triangle brackets.
+This is essentially the same feature as the `indent_to_bracket` setting in Sublime Text, except that it works with most brackets, including square, and curly brackets.
+(Currently angle brackets are not supported.)

 Basically, when you type enter to create a new line, it automatically indents your code like this: